AKwasTaken/FillerToHTML/README.md

     Batch: 2019
     Dept: Faculty of IIT Dholakpur
     Research Focus: Quantum Information and Computation
     About: This is a guy.
 Nice.
 He likes Game Of Thrones Season 7.
-I dont like him.
+I don't like him.
 }

 divider{}